ibm-cloud-docs/cis/glb-setup.md

 1. Configure optional fields as needed:

    * **Healthy origin threshold**: The minimum number of origins that must be healthy for this pool to serve traffic.
-If the number of healthy origins falls below this number, the pool is marked unhealthy and fails over to the next available pool. (defaults to 1)
+If the number of healthy origins falls below this number, the pool is marked unhealthy and fails over to the next available pool.
+(Default: `1`)
    * **Pool health check region**: Region from which the health check performs monitoring.
-   * **Health check**: The health check to use for checking origins within this pool. (default: **No health check**)
+   * **Health check**: The health check to use for checking origins within this pool.
+(Default: **No health check**)

      IBM's geographic regions differ from Cloudflare's regions.
 For details about the geographic regions Cloudflare uses, see "Geo Steering" in [Traffic steering](https://developers.cloudflare.com/load-balancing/understand-basics/traffic-steering/steering-policies/geo-steering/){: external}.
      {: note}